drand/drand/README.md

 a full randomness from the partial signatures.
 The corresponding round is the number of rounds elapsed from the genesis time.
 That means there is a 1-1 mapping between a given time and a drand round.
-The default interval is one minute.
-If you wish to change that, you need to do so while generating the group file before the DKG.

 **Daemon downtime & Chain Sync**: Due to the threshold nature of drand, a drand network can support some numbers of nodes offline at any given point.
 This